scratch-er/fcitx5-breeze/README.md

 # Fcitx5-breeze
 Fcitx5 theme to match KDE's Breeze style.

+For Arch Linux users, this theme is available on the AUR as `fcitx5-breeze`.

+## Build

+Run `bulid.sh` to build this theme.
+You need to have inkscape installed.

+This themes uses svg as the source format.
+However, in fcitx5 themes, png images are used.

 ## Installation

+To install this theme, you need to build it first or get a pre-built package from the [releases page](https://github.com/scratch-er/fcitx5-breeze/releases).

 Run `install.sh`.
 By default, this will install the theme into `/usr/local`.